1. What is OnboardConnect?

 How it works

-- Results are logged — every action is recorded in the Audit Log with actor, timestamp, and outcome.
+- Results are logged — every action is recorded in the Audit Log with actor, timestamp, and outcome, and the full run history is retained with a live run view.

 Key capabilities